maxtaco/tamejs/README.md

         console.log ("hello");
     }

-Here is a parallel DNS resolver that will ll exit as soon as the last of your resolutions completes:
+To do something more useful, here is a parallel DNS resolver that will ll exit as soon as the last of your resolutions completes:

 	var dns = require("dns");